*** The central idea of all lectures is the different relationships with the Other: eros, love, desire.

 Thus, the overall duration of each event may reach 2.30 hours, or even more.

-…..
-The group works through seminars-workshops that can be autonomous or articulate between them forming a whole, regarding their topics as well as the continuum of the participants’ experience.
+*** The group works through the 5 seminars-workshops that can be realised as autonomous events or be chained together in any number forming a whole in terms of their topics as well as the continuum of the participants’ experience.

-On the other hand, the group’s way of work is enriched by Theodorou’s personal approach named PSP (Process-Stage-Praxis: embodied interaction based on the stream of the personal experience).
+*** On the other hand, the group’s way of work is enriched by my personal approach PSP (Process-Stage-Praxis: embodied interaction based on the stream of the personal experience).

 *** Gestalt therapy and of course PSP too, see the human being in a relational and holistic way, interacting live with the environment, since we all are indivisible interconnected parts of a bigger whole.